COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/North Carolina/README.md

 This is a ReadMe for North Carolina's data cleaning process, from 2014 to 2024

 ## Setup
 Create a folder for NC.
-Inside that folder, create three more folders: "Original", "NCES" and "Output"
+Inside that folder, create three more folders:

+1. "Original"
+2. "NCES"
+3. "Output"

 ## Files to Download

 1. From the drive, download the Original Data files from 2014-2024 -  Version 2.0 folder.
 There are ten original csv files/text files.
 Save these files to the "Original" folder
-2. From the drive, download NCES District/School files from the "NCES District and School Demographics" folder, within the "Data Cleaning Materials" folder.
-There should be ten NCES_District files and ten NCES_School files
-3. Save these files to the "NCES" folder
+2. From the drive, download NCES District and School files from the "NCES District and School Demographics" folder, within the "Data Cleaning Materials" folder.
+There should be ten NCES_District files and ten NCES_School files.
+Save these files to the "NCES" folder
-4. From Github, download the do-file named "nc_nces", running this will create NCES files for the current year and the "NC_district_id" files to merge in for missing DistNames
+3. From Github, download the do-file named "nc_nces", running this will create NCES files for the current year and the "NC_district_id" files to merge in for missing DistNames
-5. Save these files to the "NCES" folder
+6. Save these files to the "NCES" folder
-6. From Github, download the "nc_do" file
+7. From Github, download the "nc_do" file
-7. From Github, download the "NC_EDFactsParticipation_2014_2021" do-file and the "NC_EDFactsParticipation_2022" do-file
+8. From Github, download the "NC_EDFactsParticipation_2014_2021" do-file and the "NC_EDFactsParticipation_2022" do-file
-8. These can be saved to the "Original" folder
+9. These can be saved to the "Original" folder

 ## Directories
 ```